kayaman/magj-learn/src/content/docs/aws/dea/course/section1/fundamentals.md

 - Volume

-  Refers to the amount or size of data thatorganizations are dealing with at any given time.
+  Refers to the amount or size of data that organizations are dealing with at any given time.

 - Velocity